emsifa/Block/README.md

 ```

-Then we put it in home page view.
+Then put it in home page view.

 ```php
 <!-- Stored in path/to/views/pages/home.php -->